-In 2018, the life expectancy at birth was 78.7 – an increase of 0.1 years in 2017.
+In the first half of 2020, the life expectancy at birth fell considerably to 77.8 – a decrease of one whole year from the same number recorded in 2018.
 Life expectancy had been steadily decreasing since it reached its record peak of 78.9 in 2014, in large part due to increased drug overdose deaths, unhealthy lifestyles and suicides in the country.
 The CDC noted a decrease in drug overdose deaths in 2018, contributing to a higher life expectancy.

 Other factors include a 2.2 percent decrease in cancer deaths, as well as a decrease in unintentional deaths for the year.